naidneelttil/naidneelttil.github.io/_posts/2020-04-04-VirSecCTF.markdown

 I also got **Linux Kiosk** but couldent submit the flag because time had run out (I AM LIVID) When man command is done it uses less pager to display the documentation.
 Well you can use it to your advangate and run unix commands in less.
 All you must do is

-' : ! <commands>'
+> : ! <commands>

 A few rounds of this and I found out the flag.
+With

-With ':!
-Pwd; ls -a ; cat flag.txt'
+> :!
+Pwd; ls -a ; cat flag.txt

 Beating myself up on not putting the flag in fast enough though.
 I’m salty, but at least you all  know I could solve it.

 ![image](/assets/image13.png)